 Does Roundup cause cancer?

 Many health agencies and scientists around the world have alleged that exposure to glyphosate may increase the risk of developing cancer.
+Monsanto maintains that glyphosate does not cause cancer.

 In 2013, scientists Anthony Samsel and Stephanie Seneff published a report in the peer-reviewed journal Entropy concluding that over time glyphosate may damage cellular systems throughout the body.
 One consequence of this, Samsel and Seneff say, is cancer.